wultra/powerauth-mobile-sdk/docs/Migration-from-1.2-to-1.3.md

 - Improved information entropy in PowerAuth online signatures.
 The signature is now encoded into BASE64 instead of decimal string.
 - Improved protection of encrypted status blob against possible replay attacks.
+- Improved protection of payload encrypted by our ECIES scheme.
 - Improved protocol reliability.
 The mobile client is now able to synchronize its signature counter with the server's.

 The changes of cryptography are documented in details in the [powerauth-crypto](https://github.com/wultra/powerauth-crypto) project.